codefori/vscode-ibmi/docs/pages/developing/local/getting-started.md

 ## 4. Workspace Actions (deploy & build)

 Similar to other repository settings, users can now store Actions as part of the Workspace.
 Users can now create `.vscode/actions.json` inside of your Workspace, and can contain Actions that are specific to that Workspace.
 That configuration file should also be checked into git for that application.
+Alternatively, if you're using [the new `iproj.json` standard](https://ibm.github.io/ibmi-bob/#/prepare-the-project/project-metadata), the `buildCommand` and `compileCommand` will also appear as Actions automatically.

 There is a tool that can generate an initial `actions.json` file for you.
 After connecting to a system, open the command palette (F1) and search for 'Launch Actions Setup'.
 This shows a multi-select window where the user can pick which technologies they're using.
 Based on the selection, an `actions.json` will be created.